Trilarion/opensourcegames/games/puzzle/blockattack.md

 # Block Attack - Rise of the Blocks

-_A match-3 game inspired by "Tetris Attack" but more PC friendly_
+_A match-3 game inspired by "Tetris Attack" but more PC friendly._

 - Home: https://blockattack.net
 - State: mature